5 / 40

 Synthetic Soap Simplifies Bathroom Cleaning

 In terms of chemistry, some soaps aren't really true soap.
 Any soap in a liquid or gel form and some bar soaps, such as Zest and Ivory, are synthetic soap.
-These non-soap soaps are much less likely to form that dreaded layer of tough scum on your sink or tub.
+These non-soap soaps are much less likely to form that dreaded layer of tough scum on your sink or tub and will allow you to clean house fast.
 Learn more about the best cleaning supplies for your home.